ChrisYoxall/go.learning/readme.md

 As a general guide use maps to represent a collection of very similar items.
 Use structs when the items can be very different.
 Note that for a struct you need to know the fields at compile time, and it's harder to iterate over the field values inside a struct.

+Can create anonymous types which are useful if you need a data structure that won't be used again, perhaps when marshaling/unmarshalling data or passing data to a template.
+For example:

+        person := struct {
+            fname string
+            lname string
+        }{
+            fname: "Chris",
+            lname: "Yoxall",
+        }

+GO ROUTINES

 Go Routines: